Skip to main content

 Syringe services and exchange programs offer opportunities for healthier outcomes by providing sterile injection equipment; linkages to testing, care, and recovery options; and Naloxone, an overdose-reversal drug that can save the life of a person experiencing an opioid overdose.

-886 community Naloxone reversals were reported in Buncombe County in 2019.
+There were 141 overdose deaths reported in Buncombe County in 2022.
 Please reach out to our community organizations for Naloxone if you or a loved one — or anyone you know! — could be at risk of overdose.

 Safety First: Hepatitis C is a liver disease that is spread when blood of an infected person enters the body of a person who is not infected.
 This can occur through sharing needles or "works" when injecting drugs, or through an occupational needle-stick exposure.